Woolworths Mobile Prepaid Plans – Quick Summary

 Prepaid Mobile Review – Woolworths Mobile Prepaid Plans (July 2016)

 Woolworths Mobile Prepaid Plans launched in mid June 2015 using the Telstra 3G network.
 The plans includes both a prepaid mobile range and a prepaid data sim range.
 One sim can provide both services.
 The prepaid mobile plans include to recharge options $30 and $45.
-The $30 recharge comes with $650 in calls and MMS plus unlimited TXT in Australia and unlimited calls to other Connect customers.
-Included data is 1.5GB with a bonus 1GB applying during to opening launch period.
+The $30 recharge comes with unlimited calls, TXT and MMS plus 150 mins of standard international calls and $150 of non-standard international calls (difference being mobile and non mobile).
+Included data is 3GB.

 One thing to note with the Woolworths Mobile service is that there is no PAYG data rate.
 If your data allowance gets used up prior to your credit expiry, you can either purchase an addon or wait until your next recharge.